Understanding Your Dental Plan: Benefit Categories and Coverages

 Class II – Basic

-• Basic procedures — such as fillings, extractions and periodontal treatment — that are sometimes reimbursed at a slightly lower percentage (for example, 70–80%).
+• Basic procedures — such as fillings, extractions and periodontal treatment — are sometimes reimbursed at a slightly lower percentage (for example, 70–80%).

 • Deductibles may apply to these services.